Yuan-ManX/audio-development-tools/README.md

 * [AudioMass](https://github.com/pkalogiros/AudioMass) - Free full-featured web-based audio & waveform editing tool.
 * [WebPd](https://github.com/sebpiq/WebPd) - Run your Pure Data patches on the web.
 WebPd is a compiler for the Pure Data audio programming language allowing to run .pd patches in web pages.
 * [DX7 Synth JS](https://github.com/mmontag/dx7-synth-js) - DX7 FM synthesis using the Web Audio and Web MIDI API.
 Works in Chrome and Firefox.
 Use a MIDI or QWERTY keyboard to play the synth.
+* [WEBMIDI.js](https://github.com/djipco/webmidi) - WEBMIDI.js makes it easy to interact with MIDI instruments directly from a web browser or from Node.js.
+It simplifies the control of physical or virtual MIDI instruments with user-friendly functions such as playNote(), sendPitchBend() or sendControlChange().
+It also allows reacting to inbound MIDI messages by adding listeners for events such as "noteon", "pitchbend" or "programchange".

 ## <span id="mir">Music Information Retrieval (MIR)</span>